himmAllRight/himmAllRight-source/content/post/m1-air-initial-thoughts.md

 <div id="caption">The instant wake is nicer than I thought it would be</id>
 </center>

 - Instant wake is actually delightful.
-I honestly thought my sleep settings were misconfigured, and the laptop simply wasn't turning off when I shut the lid.
-It's a feature that I thought "who cares" when it was announced, but after I tried it, my 16" suddenly felt unbearably slow for the few days I had both.
+I initially thought my sleep settings were misconfigured, and that the laptop wasn't turning off when I shut the lid.
+It's a feature that I thought "*who cares*" when it was announced, but after I tried it, my 16" suddenly felt unbearably slow for the few days I had both.

 - Rosetta II is amazing at what it does.
 Most apps just work because of it, even if they haven't been ported to Apple Silicon yet.
 This has made the transition rather seamless.

-- It works surprisingly well at my desk on the stand.
-Possibly even better than the 16".
-The laptop is about the same size of by stand, so I'm able to push it further back, out of the way, and it is much sturdier.
-The smaller screen hasn't been an issue with the content I usually on it at my desk (background videos or nothing usually).
-With how cool it runs, I also feel safer closing it to focus solely on my external monitor, almost as if I was using a mac mini.
+- It works surprisingly well at my desk on the laptop stand, possibly even better than the 16".
+The laptop is about the same size as the stand, so I'm able to push it further back, out of the way, and it is much sturdier.
+The smaller screen hasn't been an issue with the content I usually play on it at my desk (background videos or music).
+With how cool it runs, I also feel safer closing it to focus solely on my external monitor, as if I was using a mac mini.

 <center>
 <video style="max-width:100%;" controls>